Locations:

 Can mastoiditis be prevented?

-• The pneumococcus bacteria causes several infections, including middle ear infections that can lead to mastoiditis.
-The U.S. Centers for Disease Control and Prevention (CDC) recommend children up to age 2 receive pneumococcal vaccinations.
+• Vaccinate your child.
+The U.S. Centers for Disease Control and Prevention (CDC) recommends children up to age 2 receive pneumococcal vaccinations.
+This vaccine protects against the bacteria that most commonly cause ear infections that lead to mastoiditis.

-• Limit use of pacifiers.
-Binkies (pacifiers) may be parents’ go-to for fussy babies and fractious toddlers.
-But some studies show extended pacifier use increases the risk of developing middle ear infections.
+• Limit the use of pacifiers.
+Pacifiers may be parents’ go-to for fussy babies and toddlers.
+But extended pacifier use increases the risk of developing middle ear infections.

 • Don’t smoke.
-Studies have shown that second-hand smoke increases the likelihood of ear infections.
-Be sure no one smokes in the house or car — especially when children are present — or at your daycare facility.
+Secondhand smoke increases the likelihood of ear infections.
+Be sure no one smokes around your child.

 • Prevent colds.
-Most ear infections start with a cold, so try to limit your or your child’s exposure.
+Most ear infections start with a cold, so try to limit your child’s exposure to other kids who are sick as best as you can.

 Outlook / Prognosis

-What can I expect if I have/my child has mastoiditis?
+What can I expect if I have/my child has this condition?

 A note from Cleveland Clinic

-Mastoiditis happens when common middle ear infections go untreated and spread to your mastoid.
-That’s the large bone behind your ear.
 Years ago, mastoiditis was a common, serious illness that could be fatal for very young children.
 Now, we have vaccinations to prevent the middle ear infection that causes mastoiditis.
 And we have antibiotics to treat those infections.
-If you think you or your child have a middle ear infection, contact a healthcare provider so you or your child can get treatment and reduce the risk of developing mastoiditis.
+Take steps to protect you and your child from developing ear infections.
+If you think you or your child has a middle ear infection, contact a healthcare provider to get treatment and reduce the risk of mastoiditis.

 Medically Reviewed